enix/banana/README.md

 	* Storage only sees encrypted backups
 	* Central components do not have access to storage and do not have access to any credentials
 	* vault do not have access to storage, neither to nodes
-	* Nodes can reach storage, vault and central components, the opposite is not true
+	* Nodes can reach storage, vault and central components, the opposite is **not** true
-* Minimal security implication on nodes
+* Minimal security risks on nodes
 	* Nodes push their status (excluding any credential) to a centralized component
 	* Nodes get temporary backup ciphering key from *vault*
-	* Nodes encrypts their backup
+	* Nodes encrypts their backup prior to pushing them.
-* Backup monitoring and alerting through central component
+* All Backups are monitored, including alerting, through central component
-* A Web UI in order to get consolidated information about all backup jobs and status
+* A Web UI provides consolidated information about all backup jobs and status
 * Support for various backup types through a plugin based implementation
 	* FileSystem
 	* Databases (Mysql, Etcd, ...)
 * Support for multiple storage backends: S3, Swift, NFS, Samba, ...
 * Encryption-at-rest on storage backends

-## Project structure
+## Project composition

 Banana is componed of :
 * *bananaui*: A centralised "watch tower"